 Don’t forget to sign the summit log.

-- Stretch mesh side pocket for gear or water bottles
+- Stretch mesh side gear or water bottle pocket

 If you’re looking for a short but rewarding hike to add to your Dolomite itinerary, I highly recommend checking out the Gran Cir hike in Gardena Pass.
 It’s a perfect hike to end your day of Dolomite adventures.